MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 Follow steps **one** and **two** in the setup window.
 Since you are creating a Xamarin application, you may ignore step **three**.
 Finally, make sure to note where you save the *google-services.json* file, as you will need it later.

 ### 2. Obtain your Android API Key
 Go to Project Settings and under Cloud Messaging, copy your Server Key.
-This will be the Android API Key that you will need to include in the Mobile Center Push portal.
+This will be the Android API Key that you will need to include in the App Center Push portal.

 ### 3. Customize Proguard configuration